rafaelgou/the-phpjs-local-docs-collection/composer/04-schema.md

 These allow you to further restrict or expand the stability of a package beyond the scope of the [minimum-stability](#minimum-stability) setting.
-You can apply them to a constraint, or just apply them to an empty constraint if you want to allow unstable packages of a dependency's dependency for example.
+You can apply them to a constraint, or just apply them to an empty constraint if you want to allow unstable packages of a dependency for example.

 Example: